kevin-neves/react-mini/README.md

 # Minimal implementation for Create React App using ESLint

-Just clone the repository e run <code>npm i</code> to install the dependencies, and star coding
+Just clone the repository, run <code>npm i</code> to install the dependencies, and start coding

 # Features